Cycling in France - The Death of the Drop Handlebar

 So what are the advantages of 'drops'?
 In essence there are just two.
 The first is aero – because they are generally narrower than 'straight' bars then frontal area is lower – of course going down 'on the drops' both reduces further your frontal area but also by flattening your back you gain a much more aerodynamic shape.
 With the relatively low power of a human this makes a big difference – especially as you go further and faster.
 If you're just pottering about then this isn't going to be so significant, but when riding fast or into a headwind the advantage is considerable.

-This is why such bars are universal in competition.
+This is why until relatively recently (with advent of aero bars etc) such bars were universal in road and track competition.

 The other advantage is the wide range of positions available – holding the flat horizontal bar has your hands close together and an upright position, then you can move out to the bend nearest you, or move forward to hold onto the brake hoods and finally the drop part of the bar itself.